isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 >
 >Keep in mind that Adobe Experience Platform segments are calculated either once a day (**batch** segments) or in real-time (**streamed** segments).
 >
->If the selected segment is streamed, the individuals belonging to this segment will be potentially enter the journey in real-time.
+>If the selected segment is streamed, the individuals belonging to this segment will potentially enter the journey in real-time.
 If the segment is batch, people newly qualified for this segment will potentially enter the journey when the segment calculation is executed on the Adobe Experience Platform.